WPSemantix/Timbr_Ontology_Catalog/README.md

 # Timbr Ontology Catalogs

-This repository contains a collection of ontology catalogs in SQL and tutorials to be used with the Timbr Intelligent Semantic Layer.
+This repository provides a collection of SQL-based ontologies (intelligent semantic models) along with descriptions and applications.
+These ontologies serve as customizable templates, designed to help Timbr Intelligent Semantic Layer users jump-start their modeling process tailored to specific business domains.
-These catalogs provide structured knowledge representations for various domains and industries.

 ## Available Ontology Catalogs